thenomadlad/adityadharacom/src/content/blog/retrofit-ui.md

 <!-- TODO: Screenshot of the table view / form view in action.
 The nice-table-component-demo from the original post shows the old version; would be good to have a side-by-side or a fresh screenshot of proto2 running. -->

+## Key Learnings

+- TODO: better for the data to be provided along with the display UI (show an example of a table spec and why it's better to pass the fully formatted data with the display spec
+- dogfooding brought out better design (i.e. building our docs page, and chalk-app) helped inform the details of the design
+- AI harnesses can be built easily with spec driven development

 ## What's next

 The roadmap calls out two more things worth doing: better handling of nested